gpuweb/gpuweb/proposals/buffer-view.md

 atomic type) and satisfy the address space layout constraints.

-Note: Address space restrictions should be updated to allow runtime-sized arrays in any address space, but not in a variable declaration.
+Note: Address space restrictions should be updated to allow runtime-sized arrays in any address space, but not as the store type of a variable declaration.

 Note: `T` cannot be nor contain an atomic type because you cannot cast from a non-atomic type to an atomic type in MSL.

+**TODO**: Should `T` be restricted to a single level of structures as currently in WGSL, or should we be more permissive?

-This function converts a buffer pointer into a useful pointer at the given offset.
+This function converts a buffer pointer into a useful pointer at the given offset (specified in bytes).
 The result pointer can then be used to access the underlying buffer memory in the same way as any normal pointer is used.
 It is effectively a pointer reinterpret cast.